-The session interaction is actually quite simple (hence the name).
+The session interaction, especially at SNPP level one, is actually quite simple (hence the name).
 The client initiates the connection with the listening server.
 Upon opening the connection, the server issues a "220" level message (indicating the willingness of the server to accept SNPP commands).
 The client passes pager ID information, and a message, then issues a "SEND" command.
 The server then feeds the information to the paging terminal, gathers a response, and reports the success or failure to the client.

-4.1 Examples of SNPP Transactions
+4.1 Examples of "simple" SNPP Transactions

-The following illustrate examples of client-server communication using ${\tt SNPP.}$
+The following illustrate examples of client-server communication using SNPP.